 The Churaumi and Ocean Expo Accessibility Experience

 Firstly, the Churaumi Aquarium is entirely wheelchair-accessible.
 The Ocean Expo Park is fully wheelchair-accessible, too.
 Some park areas are mildly hilly.
 But wheelchair users can use the accessible trolley shuttle to get through the park.
-If you have a disability certificate you can ride the trolley for free.
-This also applies for one caregiver.
+If you have a disability certificate, you can ride the trolley for free.
+This also applies to one caregiver.

 Free motorized wheelchair rental